ALonelyJuicebox/JDownloader-Metadata-To-Stash/README.md

 7. In the window that appears, **paste** the contents of the script and save the file
 8. Done!

-## 📖 Importing URL metadata into Stash
+## 📖 Setup - Importing URL metadata into Stash
 <img src="/readme_assets/import_jd2_csv_to_stash.png" >

 This part imports the URL metadata found in your sidecar metadata files into Stash. <br />
 You'll want to run this whenever you have new sidecar files to add to Stash.